Animal-World > Birds > Canary Varieties > Gloster Fancy Canary

 At the Crystal Palace exhibition in 1925, Judge A. W. Smith recognized Mrs. Rogerson's original strain as a new, unique, and distinct breed.
 He went on to encouraged development of the Gloster with the blending of the three different breeds, and he later developed the first breed standards.

-Description: The Gloster Fancy Canary is a small, short stubby, canary reaching about 4 1/2" (11.5 cm) in length.
+The Gloster Fancy Canary is a small, short stubby, canary reaching about 4 1/2″ (11.5 cm) in length.
 It is an active, lively, semi-erect, proud bird.
 The Corona (crest) bird should have a round symmetrical crest with a center point.
 The crest should have no interruptions, radiate evenly, and not cover eyes.
 The Consort (uncrested) head should not be too small and should reveal a light brow line.

 The Gloster's plumage occurs in all canary colors and markings, except the Red-Factor colorings.
 Green and cinnamon are two popular varieties, along with the frosts (buff) being favorites for show varieties.
 Any with red coloring on their bodies are rejected in shows.